YuzeHao2023/DelhiLM/README.md

 ## Configuration

 Adjust parameters in the notebook or configuration files to customize:
-- Number of experts and rounds
+- Number of experts and rounds.
 - Consensus standard deviation threshold.
 - Bayesian prior parameters.